hjam40/Camera.MAUI/Readme.md

     /// Change from false to true refresh SnapShot property public bool TakeAutoSnapShot

-    /// Change from false to true refresh SnapShot property public bool AutoSnapShotAsImageSource
+    /// If true SnapShot property is refreshed according to the frequency set in the AutoSnapShotSeconds property public bool AutoSnapShotAsImageSource
 ```